-Mul-T is, recent nerf or not, probably the best character in the game at Monsoon difficulty.
+Mul-T is extremely strong thanks to the 1.0 buffs.
 At the highest difficulty setting, bosses are very tough fights, and Mul-T melts them faster than anyone else in the game.
 His single target damage is just superb, and he works well with pretty much any item combination in the game.
 Be it tank items, or damage items that come your way, Mul-T will work just fine.
 He can also carry two pieces of equipment, allowing you to either double down on damage or have something that can save your life if things go wrong.

 Overlooking the Commando is easy.
 As your first character, people tend to rush past him, and that is a shame.
 He has a highly versatile kit with a built-in dodge, a built-in stun, and good survivability at the range.
 The right items also allow him to do good damage, and you cannot undersell how valuable it is to be able to stun a boss.